-In a UNIX operating system, a process receives the SIGIO signal whenever data arrives at an opened descriptor.
-By itself, this does not solve the problem, but it may help.
-For instance, the previously described polling strategy could be executed only when the SIGIO signal is received.
+In an UNIX like operating system (e.g., Linux), a process receives the SIGIO signal whenever data arrives at a currently open descriptor in use by the process.
+By itself, this doesn't solve the problem, but it may help.
+For instance, the previously described polling strategy could be triggered only when the SIGIO signal is received.